 We maintain our headquarters at 320 West 37th Street, New York, New York 10018 and also conduct business operations at 1000 Park Forty Plaza, Suite 210, Durham, North Carolina 27713.
-ISL's registered office is located at Clarendon House, 2 Church Street, Hamilton HM11, Bermuda and ISL's principal office is located at Suite 1, 3rd Floor, 11-12 St. James's Square, London, SW1Y 4LB, United Kingdom.
+ISL's registered office is located at Clarendon House, 2 Church Street, Hamilton HM11, Bermuda and ISL's principal office is located at 7th Floor, 50 Broadway, London, SW1H 0DB.
 ISG maintains its headquarters at Viaduktstrasse 8, 4051 Basel, Switzerland.
 In June 2020, we entered into two sublease agreements for our headquarters in New York, New York which expire in February 2024 and April 2024, respectively.